econ-ylee/econ-ylee.github.io/_pages/research.md

 ## Publications

+* "Reducing the United States’ Risks of Dependency on China in the Rare Earth Market," with Tennecia Dacass, accepted at *Resources Policy* (2022).
+* "Reflections on the Volcker Rule: Innovations in the Financial Services Industry and Fixing Too Big to Succeed," with Koushik Ghosh, *[Challenge](http://dx.doi.org/10.1080/05775132.2022.20388880)* (2022): 1-10.
 * "[Financial Market Integration, Exchange Rate Policy, and the Dynamics of Business and Employment in Korea](http://econ-ylee.github.io/files/CacciatoreGhironiLeeJJIEManuscript021516.pdf)," with Matteo Cacciatore and Fabio Ghironi, *NBER Chapter in: International Finance in the Global Markets, [Journal of the Japanese and International Economies](https://www.sciencedirect.com/science/article/pii/S0889158316300296)* 42 (December 2016, lead article): 79-99.

 ## Working Papers